 Informal Review and Fair Hearing.

 A. Informal Review.
-For any dispute other than a dispute regarding TANF Fuel Supplemental Benefits (which are not subject to Informal Review), the Applicant must submit a written request for an Informal Review no later than:
+For any dispute the Primary Applicant must submit a written request for an Informal Review no later than:

 Thirty (30) calendar days from the postmarked date of the denial notification or the benefit notification;